top of page

 SERVICES: Inventory, Utilization, and Occupancy Analysis.

-RESULT: Rightsizing projects to reduce classroom size and increase classroom count by 18%.
-Adjust scheduling to increase room utilization from 58% to 85%.
+RESULT: Rightsizing project reduced classroom size and increased classroom count by 18%.
+Adjusting schedules to increased room utilization from 58% to 85%.

 bottom of page